 School sports events are planned with an alternative date if cancelled by bad weather.
 If you are unsure, have your child come to school in their school uniform with the appropriate gear for the event in a bag.
-Cancellations/updates will be posted via School Website, School App, Facebook or Twitter Feed.
+Cancellations/updates will be posted via School Website, School App, Facebook.